Top 6 Horror Film Protagonists Who Survived—Until the Sequel

 Which character's death hit you the hardest?

-It's unfortunate that so many beloved heroes meet their end in their next appearance.
-Still, the threat of death in thrillers makes the occasions where our protagonists survive all the more rewarding, and I'm as excited as ever for the future of horror movies.
+While it's unfortunate that so many beloved heroes meet their end in their next appearance, the threat of death in thrillers makes the occasions where our protagonists survive all the more rewarding, and I'm as excited as ever for the future of horror movies.

-But for now, feel free to vote for your favorite character, and I'll see you at our next countdown!
+As we eagerly await more anxiety-inducing nightmare fuel, vote for your favorite character, and I'll see you at our next movie countdown!